Looking for something new to throw on the grill? Try grilled wahoo or cod with a zesty romesco sauce.

 - This recipe is really, really easy to make and it won’t heat up your kitchen in warmer weather.

-This doesn’t mean I don’t want you to leave comments here!
-Please tell me what local fish you would use in this recipe or anything else you’d like to share about olive oil.
+I’d love to hear what local fish you would use in this recipe or anything else you’d like to share about olive oil.
 Or Fabio.

 Grilled Cod with Romesco Sauce

-3 medium red bell peppers, stem removed and seeded
+- 3 medium red bell peppers stems removed and seeded

-1 fresh poblano chili pepper, stem removed and seeded
+- 1 fresh poblano chile pepper stem removed and seeded

 Grill peppers, turning occasionally, 20-25 minutes or until skin is black on all sides.